Best rosé wine: must try bottles in 2025

 4.5/5

-Looking for the best rated rosé wines this year?
-This article highlights the top-reviewed bottles, based on expert scores and consumer ratings.
+In the table above you’ll find the best rated rosé wines for this year selected based on expert scores and consumer ratings.

 What is a rosé wine and how is it made?

-There are several methods used to produce rosé, each influencing flavor and structure:
+There are several methods used to make rosé wine each influencing flavor and structure:

-• Saignée method (“bleeding”): juice is drawn off early from red wine and fermented separately, often resulting in fuller-bodied rosés.
+• Saignée method (“Bleeding”): juice is drawn off early from red wine and fermented separately resulting in fuller bodied rosés.

 • Direct pressing: red grapes are gently pressed to create a pale, delicate wine.

-• Short maceration: grape skins remain in contact briefly to extract just the right color and aroma.
+• Short maceration: grape skins remain briefly in contact with juice to extract just the right color and aroma.

-Maceration time remains the most important factor, as it directly affects both the color intensity and the body structure, which defines the excellence in rose wine.
+Maceration time has the greatest influence as it directly affects both the color and the body structure of the wine, both elements defining excellence in rose wine.

 Common rosé wine grapes include: